islammohsen/FirebaseDao/README.md

     // 2.
 If you want to update an existing object you should pass an existing id. public void save(T t, String id, final TaskListener taskListener);

+	// This function deletes an entry from table. public void delete(String id, TaskListener taskListener);

     // This is the only function that you should implement.
 All of the above are implemented for you.
     // You should specify how the datasnapshot (Firebase JSON data) be parsed into your own object protected abstract void parseDataSnapshot(DataSnapshot dataSnapshot, RetrievalEventListener<T> retrievalEventListener);